How to get to Vashon Island

-From I-5 or Alaska Way (99) get yourself to the West Seattle Freeway heading West towards Fauntleroy.
-You will see signs that direct you to the West Seattle Fauntleroy Ferry Terminal.
+From I-5 or Alaska Way (99) get to the West Seattle Freeway heading West towards Fauntleroy.
+Follow the signs to the West Seattle Fauntleroy Ferry Terminal.

 The West Seattle Freeway (or West Seattle Bridge) will turn into Fauntleroy Way SW.
 Follow Fauntleroy Way SW heading West still towards the West Seattle Fauntleroy Ferry Terminal.
-Fauntleroy Way SW will curve to the left through an intersection winding down towards Lincoln Park.
 Once you get to the Lincoln Park you’ll notice a lane on the right next to the curb with marked signs.
 This is the ferry holding lane.

 Let the toll operator know that you’re heading to Vashon.
 You can pay with cash or credit and will receive a receipt.
 The dock crew will then direct you to the lane number that you should head into.
 Usually “1” or “2” and in some cases in the exit lane (but only if the boat is currently loading for Vashon when you arrive).